itjosephk2/chess-game/README.md

 * As a user, I want to be able to navigate the website intuitively and be able to play chess.

-* As a user, I want to be able to be able to learn how to play the game of chess.
+* As a user, I want to play chess locally with another person.

-* As a user, I want to be able to customise my board

 * As a user, I want to see the notation of my game on screen

-* As a user, I want to only be allowed to make legal moves.
+* As a user, I want to be dissalowed from making illegal moves.

 ### Color Scheme
 The colors used in this site are primarily based on the black and white of a chessboard.
-I got the colors from lichess.
-The user can also change to a somewhat christmas themed board of red and green.

 ### Typography

-The main font used in the site is Roboto, with Arial then Sans Serif as the fallback fonts in Roboto is not being imported correctly.
+The main font used in the site is The site uses Roboto as the primary font, with Arial and sans-serif as fallbacks.

 ### Wireframes